 Mobile app development

-Mobile app development delivery system by Herobitz
+Mobile app development project example by Herobitz

 When this matters

-Problems this service is built to solve.
+Problems this service solves.

 Project scope

-What the engagement can include.
+What the project can include.

-Mobile journey mapping and app feature prioritization
+Mobile journey map and feature priorities

-App landing pages, onboarding flows, and support pages
+App landing pages, onboarding, and support pages

-Cross-device QA for content parity, speed, and accessibility
+Cross-device testing for speed, content, and accessibility

 Delivery process

-How the work moves from audit to launch.
+How the work moves to launch.

 01